Showing posts with label Personal Reflection. Show all posts

 Read my books to heal yourself and join me on YouTube for meditations.
 I also offer healing sessions.
 A lot of self-healing is about developing confidence in yourself and releasing beliefs that paint you into a corner, beliefs about yourself and the world.

 When I’ve done meditations to strengthen my sense of security, my intuition points me to this matrushka metaphor.
 Your full / higher self is a lot bigger than your ego / human self.
 And there is a part of us that has infinite growth potential.
-That said, I’m still a work in progress (aren’t we all); I haven’t felt as many changes in my life, as I would like.
-There have been lots of hang ups that I had to release along the way.
+That said, I’m still a work in progress (aren’t we all), but today I asked for guidance.
+This is it.

 Reiki hugs,